-Derek Parsons took the reigns as head men’s coach of W-L Crew in 1997.
-As head coach, he has rejuvenated the team both in energy, equipment, financially, all while leading the Washington-Lee boy’s varsity crews to multiple medals at the regional level and the finals of the Stotesbury Cup regatta.
+Derek Parsons started with W-L in 1996 and over as head men’s coach of W-L Crew in 1997.
+As head coach, he has rejuvenated the team both in energy, equipment, financially, all while leading the Washington-Liberty boys’ varsity crews to multiple medals at the regional level and the finals of the Stotesbury Cup regatta.
 From 2004 to 2007, the varsity eight finished in the medals at the Virginia Scholastic Rowing Championships.
 In addition to his success on the water, he’s mentored elite high school rowers who have gone on win Junior World Championships and to row for schools such as Princeton, Harvard, Yale, Columbia, Navy, Dartmouth, and Oxford University.

-As a rower, Derek rowed at Washington-Lee under the great Charlie Butt.
+As a rower, Derek rowed at Washington-Lee under Charlie Butt.
 After college, Derek turned his attention back to the river as the head coach for Wakefield HS in 1994.
-His accolades include medals from the NOVA/VASRA championship, and Stotesbury Cup Regatta.
-As a member of Potomac Boat Club, he continues to row on the upper Potomac and has organized a Washington-Lee alumni crew for the annual Head of the Potomac.
-Formerly a teacher at Edison HS. in Fairfax, Derek now teaches photography, computer graphics, and art at W-L. Derek is the father of two great kids.
-He is a graduate of Radford College.
+His accolades include medals from the NOVA/VASRA championship, Stotesbury Cup and SRAA Championship Regattas.
+Formerly a teacher at Edison HS. in Fairfax, Derek now teaches art at W-L. Derek is the father of two great kids and stepdad to 3 W-L HS graduates.
+He is a graduate of Radford University.

 Wilson DeSousa ’96